abyssDS/sfmlWiki/ProjectSfeMovie.md

 ## <a name="build" />Building sfeMovie [ [Top] ](#top)

+You may need to build sfeMovie yourself in order to use non royalty-free decoders.
+The provided binaries only includes the flac, vorbis and theora decoders.

-To build sfeMovie, make sure you have CMake, Make and GCC installed, and download the latest sources (see [download links](#downloads)).
+To build sfeMovie, make sure you have CMake, Make and GCC/MSVC++ installed, and download the latest sources (see [download links](#downloads)).
 Then run build.sh from a command line interpreter.
-Both MSVC++ and GCC are supported, with a little difference for MSVC++: it dynamically links against FFmpeg instead of static linking.
+Both MSVC++ and GCC are supported.

 ###Windows specific###
 sfeMovie relies on FFmpeg, and to build FFmpeg you need a Unix environment plus some settings.
 This can be achieved by installing MinGW, here are the steps: